chef-boneyard/omnibus_updater/README.md

 Chef Killing
 ------------

+By default the omnibus updater will re-exec chef to continue the run using the new version.
+Older versions used to just kill the chef-client and abort the run, but exec()ing Chef allows runs to complete without errors being bubbled up the stack.
+You can choose between these behaviors by using the `upgrade_behavior` attribute.

-By default the omnibus updater will kill the chef instance by raising an exception.
+* If set to 'kill', the run will be aborted by raising an exception.
-You can turn this off using the `kill_chef_on_upgrade` attribute.
-It is not recommended to turn this off.
+* If set to 'exec', the run will be resumed by re-exec'ing chef-client.
+This doesn't work in solo mode; when using chef-solo, setting this attribute to 'exec' is equivalent to 'kill'.
+You can customize the command that is exec'd by setting the `exec_command` attribute.
+* If set to anything else, the run is not aborted.
+Doing this is not recommended.
 Internal chef libraries may change, move, or no longer exist.
-The currently running instance can encounter unexpected states because of this.
-To prevent this, the updater will attempt to kill the Chef instance so that it can be restarted in a normal state.
+The currently running instance can encounter unexpected states because of this, so using 'kill' or 'exec' is highly recommended.

 Restart chef-client Service
 ---------------------------